st-ixlab/st-ixlab.github.io/_posts/2022-07-26-won-3rd-place-at-4th-abaw-competition-eccv2022.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications IXLAB team (Jae-Yeop Jeong, Yeong-Gi Hong, JiYeon Oh, Sumin Hong, and Jin-Woo Jeong) won 3rd place at ABAW 2022 competition!
+IXLAB team (Jae-Yeop Jeong, Yeong-Gi Hong, JiYeon Oh, Sumin Hong, and Jin-Woo Jeong) won 3rd place at ABAW 2022 competition!
 (The 4rd workshop and competition on affective behavior analysis in-the-wild) which will be held in conjunction with the European Conference on Computer Vision (ECCV) 2022!
 Thanks to our team membrers!